-Sa-Pyung Sean Shin is a Senior Lecturer of Accounting at the National University of Singapore.
+Sa-Pyung Sean Shin is a Senior Lecturer of Accounting at the National University of Singapore and the Academic Director of the NUS CEMS MIM and MSc in Management Programs.
 Dr. Shin holds a Doctor of Business Administration degree in Accounting and Management from Harvard Business School, a Master I degree in Economics from Toulouse School of Economics in France, and a Bachelor's degree in Business Economics with a minor in Accounting from UCLA.
-Prior to joining NUS in 2021, he served as an Assistant Professor at Singapore Management University, where he taught courses on corporate reporting and financial analysis.
-Dr. Shin's primary research and teaching interest lies in the area of financial analysis, corporate governance, and sustainability accounting.
+Prior to joining NUS in 2021, he served as an Assistant Professor at Singapore Management University, teaching corporate reporting and financial analysis.
+Dr. Shin's primary research and teaching interests lie in the areas of financial analysis, corporate governance, and sustainability accounting.